greekphilip/Bundles-Service/README.md

   ## BONUS
   #### Security - Authentication
   If we were to make the API more secure we would have to include an authentication feature.
 To do this we would use the WebSecurityConfigurerAdapter which we would include in our project by adding the spring-boot-starter-security dependency.
 Then we would configure a utility class which would require the user to enter authentication credentials before being able to access any configured URL.
+#### Mobile Application
+  This API is meant to be consumed by employees through an administrator interface.
+If we were to develop an API which would be used by customers through a mobile application some code could be reused.
+The functions that could be reused for the mobile application are the following:
+  a.
+Retrieving all bundles and sorting them by price in ascending or descending order.
+  b.
+Searching bundles by name.
+  c.
+Retrieving a specific bundle by code
+  Then there are some functions that would have to be added such as activating or buying a bundle.